 Earth Day started in 1970 thanks to former Wisconsin Senator Gaylord Nelson.
 Nelson had been concerned for years about the growing issues of deteriorating environments and thanks to a 1969 oil spill in Santa Barbara, CA, felt the need to take severe action to the next level.
 What ensued was the largest protest in United States history in 1970 with the first-ever Earth Day.
 Since this day, every year since on April 22nd has been coined, Earth Day.
 A day dedicated to the support of environmental protection.
-And now, in the year 2023, the theme for 53rd Earth Day will be “Invest in Our Planet”.
+Celebrate earth 2024 with its 54th anniversery of preserving our earth.

 Often times we take for granted what living in an environmentally conscious community can be like, but in this blog, we plan on showing you how Spearfish maintains that lush green we all love in the Spearfish Canyon, or the clear, fresh water that flows through the Spearfish Creek, or even how the bees thrive at our local university and help the pollen population.
 Happy Earth Day from the team at Visit Spearfish!